 Are you making the one big mistake that can stop you from getting rich in affiliate marketing?
 That mistake is being a “generalist.”

-A generalist tries to sell products to a broad audience in a larger market.
+A generalist tries to sell products to a large audience in a broader market.
 When you cast a wide net, you make it harder to target your scattered audience with offers.

 In this guide, you’re going to learn what that means and how to find a niche market/product you can serve.
-You’ll also learn the advantages and disadvantages of pursuing niche marketing as your central strategy.
-It worked for me, so why wouldn’t it for you.
+You’ll also learn the advantages and disadvantages of pursuing this type of marketing as your central strategy.
+It worked for me, so why wouldn’t it for you?

 Table Of Contents

 Niche Definition: What Is a Niche Market, Exactly?

 A niche market is a market segment identified by a unique set of needs or preferences.
 These needs may follow from the purchaser’s budget, location, interests, attitude toward the product, or other factors.

 Customers in these narrow niche markets typically have more brand loyalty to small businesses because they have unique needs that aren’t often served by the rest of the market.
 That can make them a more receptive target audience for your chosen niche product.